7 Ways To Prevent Gallstones

 - Drink plenty of water throughout the day to keep hydrated – this can help keep the bile in your gallbladder fluid.

 - Women should make sure to get 1,000 to 1,200 mg of calcium from all sources daily (an intake level that’s associated with a lower incidence of gallstones).
 Consider taking 500-700 mg of calcium in supplement form.
+Aim for the citrate form of calcium and avoid calcium carbonate.
 This can help bind bile acids and decrease the risk of stone formation.
 However, men should limit calcium consumption to 500 to 600 mg total from all sources.

 - Take 200 mg of supplemental vitamin C daily.
 In one study, women with higher blood levels of vitamin C were half as likely to develop gallstones as those with lower levels.

 - Keep your fat intake to about 25 percent of daily calories.
 A high-fat diet can trigger the gallbladder to release bile and set off an attack if you already have gallstones.
-But be wary of very low-fat diets, which can promote the formation of stones by failing to stimulate normal gallbladder contraction and flow of bile.
+On the other hand, be wary of very low-fat diets, which can promote the formation of stones by failing to stimulate normal gallbladder contraction and flow of bile.

 - Limit your intake of sugar, which may promote gallstone formation.